 Stapling will apply to employees starting employment on or after 1 November 2021.
 From this date employees will have their existing super account ‘stapled’ to them as they change jobs, stopping the creation of multiple accounts that reduce employee’s retirement savings.

 Stapling will change the process an employer needs to follow to setup super for a new employee who doesn’t return a choice of fund form.

 When a choice of fund form isn’t returned, employers will need to log into the ATO’s online service, enter the employee’s details to find their stapled super account and pay the employee’s super into that account.

 Employers will still need their default fund to create accounts for employees who don’t choose a fund or don’t have an existing super fund (e.g. an employee starting their first job).

-Under the proposed changes, from 1 July 2022 searching for an employee’s stapled account will become an automated process between payroll systems and the ATO.
+Searching for an employee’s stapled account will become an automated process between payroll systems and the ATO in 2022.